Sirkles/JoshoEngine-Native/README.md

 #

-This software uses a modified version of the inih library by Brush Software from https://code.google.com/p/inih/ The inih library is distributed under the New BSD License:
+This software uses a modified version of the inih library by Brush Software from https://github.com/benhoyt/inih The inih library is distributed under the New BSD License:

-    Copyright (c) 2009, Brush Technology
+    Copyright (c) 2009, Ben Hoyt
     All rights reserved.

     Redistribution and use in source and binary forms, with or without